mike-haynes2/mike-haynes2.github.io/_pages/presentations.md

 ## <span style="color:gold">Poster Presentations</span>

+<b>Emission of Energetic Neutral Atoms from Ganymede's Magnetosphere-Atmosphere Interaction</b>.
+American Geophysical Union Fall Meeting, New Orleans, USA, 12/2025.

+<b>A Modeling Framework for the Analysis of ENA Images from Cassini's Titan Flybys</b>.
+American Geophysical Union Fall Meeting, New Orleans, USA, 12/2025.

 <b>Global Morphology and Detectability of ENA Emissions from the Magnetosphere-Atmosphere Interactions at Callisto and Europa</b>.
 American Geophysical Union Fall Meeting, Washington D.C., USA, 12/2024.